-Fig. 10 Basic diagram of Scenario 2.
+Figure 10 - Basic diagram of Scenario 2.
 User conducts docking (1) and results are sent to the MDRR (2).
 The MDRR sends docking results to AT1 which assesses whether the docking is good and returns feedback to the MDRR (3) and the DM (4).
-The DM combines this with data about ligand properties from the ADS (5), sends a decision to the MDRR (6) which stores it and sends it to the MDE (7), which visualises it for the user (8)
+The DM combines this with data about ligand properties from the ADS (5), sends a decision to the MDRR (6) which stores it and sends it to the MDE (7), which visualises it for the user (8).

-the abstract description of Raccoon2 is similar enough for it to be used as an MDE in Scenario 2.
+The MDE from Scenario 1 can be reused with the only difference that instead of a DeepAlign threshold, the user now inputs a molecular property name and threshold.
+When drawing the detailed diagram of the needed MDE, it becomes evident that most of the interfaces are the same, and the core computation (the docking) is the same as in the detailed diagram of Raccoon2 used for Scenario 1.
+The conclusion is that the abstract description of Raccoon2 is similar enough for it to be used as an MDE in Scenario 2.
 The fact that the element can be reused is determined by searching a library of abstract descriptions of already implemented elements (Technique 2).
 This library contains only one MDE, but the same method of drawing the detailed diagram and comparing the interfaces and the core computation, can be used to search a larger library.
 When writing the formal description of the needed MDE we noticed that the Z notation is practically the same as the only Z notation of an MDE currently in the library.
 Manually comparing the formal description of the required element and the element in the library led to the decision that the MDE in the library can be reused in Scenario 2.

 Technique 2 can also be used to determine which tool can be applied as AT to assess docking in Scenario 2.
 There is a library of three already implemented ATs from Scenario 1.
-Their diagrammatic abstract descriptions are shown in Fig. 11b, c, and d.
-When the AT required in Scenario 2 (Fig. 11a) is compared to AT:DeepAlign (Fig. 11b), there is a clear difference in the interfaces.
+Their diagrammatic abstract descriptions are shown in Figure 11B, C, and D. When the AT required in Scenario 2 (Figure 11A) is compared to AT:DeepAlign (Figure 11B), there is a clear difference in the interfaces.
 AT:DeepAlign needs to send the results and a user-provided threshold to another AT for assessment.
 Whereas the required AT assesses docking results and sends them to an MDRR for storage, and a DM for summarising.
-When compared to AT:AssessDeepAlign (Fig. 11c), there are more similarities in the interfaces.
+When compared to AT:AssessDeepAlign (Figure 11C), there are more similarities in the interfaces.
 The difference is that AT:AssessDeepAlign requires input from another AT, whereas the required AT needs input from an MDRR.
 However, there is a big difference in the core computation.
-While AT:AssessDeepAlign a The AT needed in Scenario 2 to assess docking results b The already implemented AT:DeepAlign for structural alignment filters structural alignment results, the required AT needs to filter docking results.
-Finally, when comparing the required AT with AT:AssessDocking (Fig. 11d), it is clear that the interfaces are the same (requires input from MDRR, provides results to MDRR and DM), and the core computation is the same (assess docking results).
+While AT:AssessDeepAlign filters structural alignment results, the required AT needs to filter docking results.
+Finally, when comparing the required AT with AT:AssessDocking (Figure 11D), it is clear that the interfaces are the same (requires input from MDRR, provides results to MDRR and DM), and the core computation is the same (assess docking results).
 Therefore, AT:AssessDocking can be reused as a building block of Scenario 2.